-- The Museum of Navigational Instruments, in the hamlet of San Giovanni, can be reached on foot in about 25 minutes, public boat, or in summer on the tourist train.
+- The Museum of Navigational Instruments, in the hamlet of San Giovanni, can be reached on foot in about 25 minutes, by public boat, or in summer on the tourist train.
 It's open daily, mornings only.

 - Walking paths go along the lake and over the hills to small hamlets and picturesque parts of the lake.